 TYPE: – The cliffs at Cromarty are Devonian.
 Fossils are found within or at the base of them.

 This is an SSSI, so hammers and hammering the bedrock and cliffs are strictly prohibited.
 The area is famous for its fish beds.
 The path is marked by a board explaining about Hugh Miller.
 His house is also open to the public, as he lived in Cromarty and the local museum also has specimens from his collection and information about him.
 Cromarty is mentioned a lot in his novels, with many complete fish specimens being found within their pages.
 The fish are found in limestone nodules, which are elongated and round, but can also be flat.
 Because erosion in the area is generally slow, due to both the land rising relative to sea level and also the presence of very hard rocks, nodules rarely become exposed and with so many collectors around, there is little chance of finding any fish.

 The rocks at Cromarty are of the Raddery Sandstone Formation.
-This sandstone is very pebbly, and was formed 370 to 391 million years ago in the Devonian.
+This sandstone is very pebbly, and was formed 370 to 391 million years ago in the Mid-Devonian epoch.

 Common sense when collecting at all locations should always be used and prior knowledge of tide times is essential.
 The tides can reach quite high up the beach at Cromarty.
 Therefore, ensure you return well before high tide.
 The foreshore can also be very slippery and rocky.
 Wear suitable footwear.

 This is an SSSI.
 Therefore, hammering and hammers are strictly prohibited.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.